danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 ## Schedule end-to-end metadata extraction and import into BigQuery Universal Catalog using Google Cloud Workflows

-To run an end-to-end metadata extraction and import process, run the container via Google Cloud Workflows.
+An an end-to-end metadata extraction and import process can run via Google Cloud Workflows.

 Follow the documentation here: [Import metadata from a custom source using Workflows](https://cloud.google.com/dataplex/docs/import-using-workflows-custom-source) and use [this yaml file](https://github.com/GoogleCloudPlatform/cloud-dataplex/blob/main/managed-connectivity/cloud-workflows/byo-connector/templates/byo-connector.yaml) as a template.

+A sample input for SQL Server import via Google Workflows is included in the [workflows](/workflows) directory